 This view shows the rear ground glass viewing screen and film loading slot.
 Yen cameras shot single sheets of film that were contained in paper holders.

 This Yen camera is approximately 2 inches tall, 2 inches wide and 3 3/4 inches deep.
 The ground glass viewing area measures 30 by 45 mm.
-The camera body is constructed of heavy cardboard.
+The camera body is constructed of thin wood with a textured paper covering.